 Use the tool below to browse available accommodation in Jeffreys Bay.

 Exploring Cape St Francis

-Close to Jeffreys Bay and with some well-known surf spots all of its own, the small town of Cape St Francis offers an escape from the face brick and sometimes crowded lineups of Jeffreys Bay.
+Close to Jeffreys Bay and with some well-known surf spots all of its own, the small town of Cape St Francis offers an escape from the face brick buildings, and sometimes crowded lineups of Jeffreys Bay.
 This small town is on a peninsular and the wild side with its rocky coastline and stormy sea juxtaposes beautifully with the calm groomed waters of the bay.
 Cape St Francis has many natural areas where fynbos and low-lying coastal vegetation abound, and with its wide clean beaches and many walking trails this unpretentious town is incredibly beautiful.

 Bevan and I chose to base ourselves in Cape St Francis during our stay in the area.
 With it being a peak holiday period, the much larger Jeffreys Bay was full of holiday makers and we preferred to escape the crowd and spend some time exploring its quieter neighbour.

 The one thing that always brings back a sense of nostalgia is the very distinct smell that the fynbos in this area gives off.
 I haven’t noticed it as strongly from any other stretch of coastline, and so breathing it in reminds me of wonderful holidays and good times previously spent along this, one of our favorite stretches of coastline.